-According to the NCES, enrollment in public and private elementary and secondary schools has had slow and steady growth over the past 15 years with a CAGR of 0.4% and is projected to grow at a CAGR of 0.5% through 2022.
-Specifically, NCES projects that public and private preK-12 enrollment will rise from 55.1 million in the 2013-2014 school year to 57.9 million by the 2021-2022 school year.
+According to the NCES, enrollment in public and private elementary and secondary schools has had slow and steady growth over the past 15 years with a CAGR of 0.4% and is projected to grow at a CAGR of 0.5% through 2024.
+Specifically, NCES projects that public and private PreK-12 enrollment will rise from \$55.0 million in the 2012-2013 school year to \$57.9 million by the 2024-2025 school year.
 At the same time, per pupil expenditures are expected to rise each year.
-Expenditures in public elementary and secondary schools were \$10,610 per pupil in 2013-2014 and are expected to rise to \$12,059 per pupil, in constant dollars, by 2024-2025.
+Expenditures in public elementary and secondary schools were \$11,640 per pupil in 2014-2015 and are expected to rise to \$12,460 per pupil, in constant dollars, by 2024-2025.

-According to the Fiscal Survey of the States Fall 2015, state budgets will continue to grow after several years of modest recovery after the recession.
-According to the states' enacted budgets, general fund expenditures are expected to increase by 4.1% in 2016, with a majority of the increase allocated to the two largest areas of state general funding expenditures, PreK-12 education and Medicaid.
-Forty-one states enacted spending increases for PreK-12 education.
-Furthermore, there is increased activity at the federal level to increase investments in education, with a renewed focus on early learning.
-We believe there also is increasing demand for new school construction and retrofits at the federal, state and local level.
-This belief is supported by industry reports from McGraw-Hill which indicated the size of new K-12 school construction spending to be \$24 billion in 2014 and is expected to grow to \$36 billion by 2017.
-This growth in construction spending is related to a combination of higher enrollment levels and the impact of lower investment levels in recent years as maintenance projects were deferred and school districts placed an additional number of students into its existing classrooms.
+There is increased activity at the federal level to increase investments in education, with a renewed focus on early learning.
+We believe there is also increasing demand for new school construction and retrofits.
+This belief is supported by industry reports from McGraw-Hill that indicate the amount of new K-12 school construction spending is expected to grow from an estimated \$24 billion in 2014 to \$36 billion by 2017.
+This growth in construction spending is related to a combination of higher enrollment levels and the impact of lower investment levels in recent years as maintenance construction projects were deferred and school districts placed an additional number of students into its existing facilities.

-Our focus within the North America preK-12 education market is on basic school supplies, indoor and outdoor furniture and equipment, technology solutions, instructional solutions and curriculum-based teaching materials in targeted subject areas.
-Our customers are teachers, curriculum specialists, individual schools and school districts who purchase products and instructional solutions and teaching materials for school and classroom use.
-The addressable market size for our products has generally tracked education funding, with increased spending in the technology arena.
+Our focus within the North America PreK-12 education market is on basic school supplies, indoor and outdoor furniture and equipment, technology solutions, instructional solutions and curriculum-based teaching materials in targeted subject areas.
+Our customers are teachers, curriculum specialists, individual schools and school districts who purchase products, instructional programs and materials, and teacher resources for school and classroom use.
 Our customers are also parents who purchase similar products for their children via our proprietary e-commerce platform or those of our e-tail/retail channel partners, as well as administrators in various healthcare related markets.
+The educational products and equipment market is highly fragmented with many retail and wholesale companies providing products and equipment, a majority of which are family- or employee-owned, regional companies.
+However, the market is also served by several large, well-recognized, national companies.

-The supplemental educational products and equipment market is highly fragmented with many retail and wholesale companies providing products and equipment, a majority of which are family- or employee-owned, regional companies.
 The standards-based curriculum market is highly competitive and School Specialty competes with several large, well-known education companies as well as smaller, niche companies.
-In certain states, Curriculum purchases are heavily influenced state-wide adoption calendars; in open territory states, Curriculum adoptions are more often made at the district level.
-According to industry reports from the American Association of Publishers and Education Market Research, the K-12 Curriculum market was estimated to be \$10 billion in 2014 and is expected to grow to in excess of \$12 billion by 2017.
+In certain states, Curriculum purchases are heavily influenced by statewide adoptions which typically occur on multi-year cycle; in open territory states, Curriculum decisions are more often made at the district level.
+According to industry reports from the American Association of Publishers and Education Market Research, the K-12 Curriculum market was estimated to be \$10 billion in 2014 and is expected to grow to in excess of \$11 billion by 2017.